 There’s a difference between a good landing page experience and a good landing page experience.

-The first type of good landing page experience means an ‘above average’ score for landing page experience on Google Adwords.
+The first type of good landing page experience means an ‘above average’ score for landing page experience on search ads campaigns.
 The second type of good landing page experience just means ensuring that your landing pages are well-optimised for users and conversions.
 Though they are similar, they are not the same.

 Today, we’ll be discussing the first type of good landing page experience.